John-Otago/PhD-Plus/README.md

 - Communicate, communicate, communicate
 - Think strategically
 - Execute effectively
-- Produce more
+- Work productively
 - Adapt to changes and mistakes

 **Communication:**
 If you have a question, ask.
-If you're unsure about something, check with your advisor.
+If you're unsure about anything, check with your advisor.
 If you are falling behind the schedule, tell your advisor to work out a strategy.

 **Strategy & Execution:**
 (a) Focus on the things that will help you achieve your goal (complete the PhD on time) while developing useful skills.
 (b) Talk with your supervisor about strategy: what you should focus on, how to proceed with your research, and where to publish it.
 (c) Once you have a strategy, do it.
 Start now and carry on.
 Review and reflect regularly on both your strategy and execution.
-Figure out what works, what doesn't, and how to improve.
+Figure out what works, what doesn't, and how to improve it.

 Also check out the books in section 3.3 below.